-- (\1) Securities for the year ended March 31, 2023 do not include investment trusts to which the treatment of deeming net asset value as fair value as provided in Paragraph 24-3 and Paragraph 24-9 of the "Implementation Guidance on Accounting Standard for Fair Value Measurement" (ASBJ Guidance No. 31, June 17, 2021) is applied.
-The above table for the year ended March 31, 2022 does not include investment trusts and others to which the transitional treatment provided in Article 5-6 of the Supplementary Provisions of the "Cabinet Office Ordinance Partially Amending the Ordinance, etc. on Terminology, Forms, and Preparation Methods of Financial Statements, etc." (Cabinet Office Ordinance No. 9, March 6, 2020) is applied. - (\2) The amount collectively represents derivative transactions that are recorded as trading assets and liabilities, and other assets and liabilities.
+- (1) Securities do not include investment trusts to which the treatment of deeming net asset value as fair value as provided in Paragraph 24-3 and Paragraph 24-9 of the "Implementation Guidance on Accounting Standard for Fair Value Measurement" (ASBJ Guidance No. 31, June 17, 2021) is applied. - (2) The amount collectively represents derivative transactions that are recorded as trading assets and liabilities, and other assets and liabilities.
 This indicates the net amount of receivables and payables under derivative transactions.
 Parentheses, (), indicate that the net amount is payable.